olaknowct/advance-forkify/README.md

     - Common methods/properties are place to Parent Class, in this way child Class inherit it.
   - MVC
     - Model
-      - Handles the business logic, states
+      - Handles the business logic, states, CRUD
     - View
       - Handles all presentation logic by means of rendering dynamic html, is also responsible for registering/listening of events
     - Controller